amitparrikar/NodeJS-Express-API-Boilerplate/README.md

 <h2>NodeJS-Express API Application Boilerplate</h2>

 <h4>General instruction and introduction to this project.</h4>
+<p>This is an advanced boilerplate. i assume that you have a basic knowledge of NodeJS, Express API framework, How to install node module, Basics of mongodb database, How to import and export module.</p>

 <b>This project focus on:</b>
         <ul>
                 <li>How to use best practices in the NodeJS-Express API application.</li>